-There can be few places in Scotland that can remember as many monarchs as Holyrood’s Abbey Church.
+There can be few places in Scotland that can remember as many monarchs as Holyrood’s Abbey Church, which sits next to the Palace of Holyroodhouse.
 This spectacular building, now reduced to a gaunt and rather forbidding shell, has witnessed the marriage of James IV to Margaret Tudor in 1503; the marriage of their son, James V, to Marie of Guise in 1538; the coronation of Anne of Denmark, wife of James VI, in 1590; and the Scottish coronation of Charles I in 1633.
 Some, like James II, were born at Holyrood long before the Palace even came into existence; and this particular James was also crowned, married and buried here.

 “Margaret… brought with her to Scotland a cross of pure gold, which opened and shut like a casket, ornamented with an image of the Saviour formed of the densest ebony, and which contained within it what was then believed to be a portion of that ‘Rude’ on which Christ had suffered.”

 ‘Historical Guide to the Palace and Abbey of Holyrood’ by Duncan Anderson, Keeper of the Chapel Royal (1849)